gdiaz384/ADKTools/README.md

 1. Start a Windows 8+ VM
 2. download/copy and extract ADKTools.zip to that VM
 3. Extract ADKTools\resources\archives\WININSTALLER.7z to ADKTools
-4. Go to step 1 of the section entitled "With an existing ADKTools install on Win 8 or above:" and then return here after step 6.
+4. Go to step 1 of section "With an existing ADKTools install on Win 8 or above:" and return here after step 6.

 - These “updated” boot configuration database stores can be transfered from the Win8+ VM to ADKTools\WININSTALLER on Win7 or below.
-- To “undo” the above commands, replace the bcdstores with the “original” ones found in WININSTALLER.zip
+- To “undo” the above commands, replace the bcdstores with the “original” ones found in WININSTALLER.zip:
 ```
 copy: ADKTools\resources\archives\WININSTALLER.7z\WININSTALLER\boot\BCD
 to: ADKTools\WININSTALLER\boot\BCD